 Salaries are usually paid a few days before the end of each month.
 As an employee, you will normally receive your salary net of deductions (salaire net) for:

-- Compulsory Social Security Chargees: such as CSG (supplementary contribution in aid of the underprivileged) and CRDS (Social Security repayment contribution)
+- Compulsory Social Security Chargees: such as CSG (general Social Security contributions) and CRDS (Social Security repayment contribution)

 - Optional charges: such as mutual insurance contributions, pension contributions or life insurance